 Cooktops are the heart of the kitchen for anyone who loves to cook.
-If you’re debating whether you need an induction cooktop, this article will give you a side by side comparison to gas cooktops and electric cooktops.
+If you’re debating whether an induction cooktop is right for you, this article compares it side by side with gas and electric cooktops.

 How an Induction Cooktop Works